p-b-/SmallForth/readme.md

      : helloworld [char] ! [char] d  [char] l [char] r [char] o [char] W space  [char] o  [char] l dup  [char] e  [char] H emitall ;
 * ```NOT``` inverts binary at TOS
 * ```AND```, ```XOR```, ```OR``` binary operations on the top two booleans
+* ```ALLOT``` append additional space to the last defined word, allowing it to be used as a static array. (note, this has to be called immediately after defining the word)
+* ```ELAPSEDSECONDS``` get the number of elapsed seconds from the operating systems high resolution timer, as a double.

 ## Defining an object